sensslen/loro-cs/README.md

 C# bindings for the [loro](https://github.com/loro-dev/loro) CRDT library.

+> **Note:** The current bindings are very bare bones.
+We are happy to accept pull requests that help make the loro API more accessible and idiomatic for C# developers!

 ## Overview
 This project provides .NET (C#) bindings for the loro CRDT library, enabling cross-platform, high-performance collaborative data structures in .NET applications.
 It uses Rust for the core implementation and exposes a C#-friendly API via native interop.